-If you’re interested in becoming an interior designer, there are a multitude of topics worth exploring before you get started.
+If you’re interested in becoming an interior designer, you probably have a ton of questions you want answered before you take the next step.
 From getting some formal educational training and becoming nationally certified to learning the marketing basics necessary to start your own business, there is a ton of knowledge available that all aspiring designers should take the time to discover before diving in.
-To help you get started with your research, below we’ve outlined some answers to a few of the most common and important questions we’re asked by aspiring interior design professionals:
+To help you get started with your research, we’ve outlined some answers to a few of the most common and important questions we’re asked by aspiring interior design professionals like you.

 What Do Interior Designers Do?

-On the most basic level, an interior designer is hired by clients to help envision, design and execute beautiful, aesthetically pleasing and functional living or working spaces.
-Interior Designers are hired every day across the globe to meet a number of different client needs in a variety of spaces- from homes and apartment redesigns to the development of large corporate workspaces or trendy restaurant interiors.
+On the most basic level, an interior designer is hired by clients to help envision, design, and execute beautiful, aesthetically pleasing and functional living or working spaces.
+Interior designers are hired every day across the globe to meet a number of different client needs in a variety of spaces- from homes and apartment redesigns to the development of large corporate workspaces or trendy restaurant interiors.
 From working in AutoCAD or hand drawing sketches of beautiful design visions to shopping for furniture and selecting the perfect matching paint, interior designers work from start to finish to ensure that a beautiful, practical space is created for their clients.
-In the video below, course subject matter expert Irwin Weiner gives aspiring design students a comprehensive answer to the question, “What does an interior designer do?”

 What is Interior Design?

 From furniture styles and fabrics to color palettes and lighting installations, there are many different facets of the interior design field, all worth getting some formal training in before you launch a legitimate career and start working with clients.
 Interior design is generally a combination of both creativity and technical skills.
-Applied within various structures- both residential and commercial, these aesthetic skills come together to create beautifully-designed indoor environments.
+Applied in both residential and commercial projects, these aesthetic skills come together to create beautifully designed indoor and outdoor environments.

 Read more about what interior design really is.